iluvjava/Maths/Notebook 2.0/AMATH 515/Steepest Descend for Matrix Vector.md

 > Ax = b
 > $$

-Where we **assume that the matrix $A$ is Symmetric Positive Definite** and sparse, and we treat it as a black box transformation applied to vectors.
+Where we **assume that the matrix $A$ is Symmetric Positive Definite**[^1] and sparse, and we treat it as a black box transformation applied to vectors.

 Consider the function: